On the fixed locus of the antisymplectic involution of an EPW cube: s of -type

 One has $\Hdg^2(X,\Q)=\Q h$.

 The space $\Hdg^4(X,\Q)$ has dimension 3 (recall that the invariant part of $\Sym^2\bar T$ has dimension 1).
 We denote by $\lambda$ a generator of the trivial factor outside the Verbitsky component.

 The space $\Hdg^6(X,\Q)$ also has dimension 3 and intersects the Verbitsky component in dimension $2$.
-Up to multiplication by a nonzero rational number, we obtain that $h\lambda$ is the absolute Hodge class $\eta$ from~\ref{eta}.
-By \cite[Proposition 6.1]{hht}, its square $4$ (modulo squares of nonzero rational numbers).
-The following lemma gives us a basis of $\mathrm{Hdg}^\bullet(X, \Q)$.
+Up to multiplication by a nonzero rational number, we obtain that $h\lambda$ is the absolute Hodge class $\eta$ from~\eqref{eta}.
+By \cite[Proposition 6.1]{HHT12}, its square is $4$ (modulo squares of nonzero rational numbers).